theoperatore/triangulate/README.md

 To stop collaborating, simply start tracking a new hawk.

 If you are in the middle of a session and somone wants to collaborate with you, perfect!
-Send them your sessionID and hit the "Start Collaboration" button.
+Send them your sessionID.
 Your data will instantly appear on their device.

 ### Checking your work: Snapshot Mode

+If you want to view other past/present sessions, just select the "Snapshot" mode from the "NEW" main menu.
+You'll see a list of dates where there is saved session information.

+Select which date you wish to view and hit "ok".
+The data from that session is loaded.

+**NOTE:** You have full freedom to delete/add marks to the saved data.
+If you delete or overwrite any marks or triangulation data, the data is gone FOREVER.
+There isn't any way to recover the original data.

 ### A word on database structure...